 Median house prices in Miles-Wandoan continued a strong growth trend, increasing by 57% over this 4-year period, peaking in 2012/13.
 In contrast, the QLD benchmark declined by 17%.
 Strong demand from 2011 to 2013 prompted an historically unprecedented high number of residential building approvals - 127 in 2013 and 162 in 2014, compared to the previous record of 32 in 2007.
 Since 2013, however, demand fell dramatically.
-Median rent increased steadily until 2012 to the QLD bechmark (~\$350), then dramatically increased to \$550 the following year (2013).
+Median rent increased steadily until 2012 to the QLD becnhmark (~\$350), then dramatically increased to \$550 the following year (2013).

-Since CSG construction period (2015 - 2017): A sharp downwards trend in sale prices began towards the end of the construction phase in 2013/14; in 2016/17, median price is one third of the "boom" peak.
-Since the 2013 rent peak, rents have fallen by 65% to pre-CSG levels, and well below the QLD average.
+Since CSG construction period (2015 - 2018):

+The sharp downwards trend in house sale prices that began in 2013/14 has leveld out between 2017 and 2018 with the median price at one third of the "boom" peak.
+Rental prices have also stabalised to 65% to pre-CSG levels, and well below the QLD average.

-During CSG construction period (2011 - 2014): Construction of new duplexes and hotels were "too late to benefit fully from the boom" as NRWs were moved out of town to camps.
+Construction of new duplexes and hotels were "too late to benefit fully from the boom" as NRWs were moved out of town to camps.

-Since CSG construction period (2015 - now): Now an excess of accommodation exists and the resident population is still declining.
-The number of vacant houses is a significant concern - concerns about empty houses deteriorating due to lack of maintenance and absentee owners.
+Since CSG construction period (2015 - now): Now an excess of accommodation exists and the resident population is not increasing.
+The number of vacant houses is a significant concern - there is no work for people to move to town for, so it it unlikely that anyone will rent or buy.
 A few sales have happened but these were thought to be actioned by the banks.
 While house prices remain low, rural property prices are increasing as buyers look to speculate on income from future CSG wells